ivangfr/springboot-keycloak-mongodb-testcontainers/README.md

         -d "client_id=book-service"' | jq -r .access_token)
   echo $ACCESS_TOKEN
   ```
-  > **Note**: We are running a alpine/curl Docker container and joining it to the project Docker network.
+  > **Note**: We are running alpine/curl Docker container and joining it to the project Docker network.
 By specifying `"keycloak:8080"` as host/port, we won't encounter the error related to an invalid token issuer.

 - In [jwt.io](https://jwt.io), you can decode and verify the `JWT` access token